 The Implications of These Comments

-I am of the opinion that words can have a very damaging impact on those they are directed at.
+Words can have a very damaging impact.
 As a service dog handler, I have actually become afraid of what comments I will receive when I go out and how I will manage these comments.

 The list above outlines 5 comments I have either personally received or heard others mention hearing or both.
 Let’s look at how each of these comments could affect the handler and the working dog.

 1. “I know I’m not supposed to pet, but . . . ”

 There is no “but.”
 Service dogs are not to be pet.
 Period.
 If you approach and pet a service dog, you are not only breaking the law, you are also distracting the dog.
 In this case, it could miss giving an alert to the handler resulting in an emergency situation.
 Yes, service dogs are adorable and look so approachable based on their temperament, but please think about the danger you are putting the handler in and the distraction you’re creating for the working dog.